dermatologist/nlp-qrmine/README.md

 ## 🚀 How to Use

-* input files are transcripts as txt files and a single csv file with numeric data.
+* Input files are transcripts as txt/pdf files and (optionally) a single csv file with numeric data.
 The output txt file can be specified.
-In version 4.0 input files can be a set of txt and/or pdf files in a folder.
+All transcripts can be in a single file separated by a break tag as described below.

 * The coding dictionary, topics and topic assignments can be created from the  entire corpus (all documents) using the respective command line options.